fkling/JSNetworkX/README.md

 In **Node**, a subprocess will be spawned (no setup is required).

-**Caveat:** In both cases the input data has to be serialized before it can be set to the worker or subprocess.
+**Caveat:** In both cases the input data has to be serialized before it can be sent to the worker or subprocess.
 However, not every value can be serialized, in which case JSNetworkX will use the synchronous version instead.
 If you encounter a situation where a value is not serialized, but it should be serializable, please file an [issue][].